Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

   * User is able to carry out just three (3) functions on the app, he/she will have to run the program again.

+Frameworks, Libraries and Programs Used

+* Git

+ - The Gitpod terminal was used to commit to Git and push to GitHub, which was utilized for version control.

+* GitHub

+ - After the project's code was pushed from Git, it was stored on GitHub.

 __Validator Testing__
 * PEP8 Online